-- State-run insurance plans. - Municipal or county jails and state prisons. - Public schools and institutions that engage with the health center on a fee-for-service or other servicebased contract basis. - DO NOT include: - State or local indigent care programs.
-Report their charges, any associated self-pay collections, etc. on the Self-Pay line of Table 9D, Line 13 and program funds received on Table 9E, Line 6a, as described below. - Third-party coverage purchased through state or federal exchanges (which may be subsidized).
+- State-run insurance plans. - o Municipal, county, and state carceral facilities. - Public schools and institutions that engage with the health center on a fee-for-service or other servicebased contract basis.

+DO NOT include:

+- State or local indigent care programs.
+Report their charges, and any associated self-pay collections, sliding discounts, and bad debt on the Self-Pay line of Table 9D, Line 13.
+Report program funds received on Table 9E, Line 6a, as described below. - o Third-party coverage purchased through state or federal exchanges (which may be subsidized).
 Report as Private. - o Patients covered through subsidies from a Medicaid expansion program.
-Report as Medicaid.
+Report as Medicaid. - Use the "specify" field to detail the names of the Other Public programs.